Skip to main content

 There are many different ways to evaluate prompts.
 Here are some reasons to consider promptfoo:

-• Battle-tested: promptfoo was built to eval & improve LLM apps serving over 10 million users in production.
+• Battle-tested: Originally built for LLM apps serving over 10 million users in production.
 Our tooling is flexible and can be adapted to many setups.

-• Simple, declarative test cases: Define your evals without writing code or working with heavy notebooks.
+• Simple, declarative test cases: Define evals without writing code or working with heavy notebooks.

-• Language agnostic: Use Python, Javascript, or whatever else you're working in.
+• Language agnostic: Use Python, Javascript, or any other language.

 • Share & collaborate: Built-in share functionality & web viewer for working with teammates.